tensorflow/docs/site/en/api_docs/python/tf/linalg/LinearOperator.md

 #### Shape compatibility

-`LinearOperator` sub classes should operate on a [batch] matrix with compatible shape.
+`LinearOperator` subclasses should operate on a [batch] matrix with compatible shape.
 Class docstrings should define what is meant by compatible shape.
-Some sub-classes may not support batching.
+Some subclasses may not support batching.

-An example is:
+Examples:

 `x` is a batch matrix with compatible shape for `matmul` if